Signals intelligence: Development in World War I

-The use of radio receiving equipment to pinpoint the location of the transmitter was also developed during the war.
+The use of radio-receiving equipment to pinpoint the location of any single transmitter was also developed during the war.
 Captain H.J.
-Round, working for Marconi, began carrying out experiments with direction finding radio equipment for the army in France in 1915.
+Round, working for Marconi, began carrying out experiments with direction-finding radio equipment for the army in France in 1915.
 By May 1915, the Admiralty was able to track German submarines crossing the North Sea.
 Some of these stations also acted as 'Y' stations to collect German messages, but a new section was created within Room 40 to plot the positions of ships from the directional reports.

 Room 40 played an important role in several naval engagements during the war, notably in detecting major German sorties into the North Sea.
 The battle of Dogger Bank was won in no small part due to the intercepts that allowed the Navy to position its ships in the right place.
 It played a vital role in subsequent naval clashes, including at the Battle of Jutland as the British fleet was sent out to intercept them.
 The direction-finding capability allowed for the tracking and location of German ships, submarines, and Zeppelins.
 The system was so successful that by the end of the war, over 80 million words, comprising the totality of German wireless transmission over the course of the war, had been intercepted by the operators of the Y-stations and decrypted.
 However, its most astonishing success was in decrypting the Zimmermann Telegram, a telegram from the German Foreign Office sent via Washington to its ambassador Heinrich von Eckardt in Mexico.